Cloud Architecture Fundamentals (Intro to Kubernetes)

 • Mentoring

 My name is Ran Tao.
 I have more than 20 years of experience in Software Design and Solution Architecture in a Global Fortune 500 company as a technical manager.
 My specialties are Enterprise Project and Portfolio Management (EPPM) system development and enterprise-scale system implementation.
 I have successfully led several IT projects with a multi-million dollar budget and a duration of up to 2.5 years.
-The systems and platforms I implemented and managed are mission-critical and support a $2 billion+ portfolio.
+The systems and platforms I implemented and managed are mission-critical and support a $2 billion plus portfolio.
 Education-wise, I have a master’s degree in Computer Science and Ph.D. in engineering.

 Introduction